-5.3 Consulting and involving pupils and parents
+5.3 What we do to involve pupils and parents

 Bond Primary School values parents as partners in the development and education of their children.
 This is especially important for children with SEND.
 We will have an early discussion with the pupil and their parents when identifying whether they need special educational provision.
 These conversations will make sure that: